neuml/paperetl/README.md

 Once complete, there will be an articles.sqlite file in cord19/models

-### Load PDF Articles into SQLite

-The following example shows how to use paperetl to load a set of medical/scientific pdf articles into a SQLite database.

-1. Download the desired medical/scientific articles in a local directory.
-For this example, it is assumed the articles are in a directory named `paperetl/data`

-2. Build the database

-    ```bash
-    python -m paperetl.file paperetl/data paperetl/models paperetl/models
-    ```

-Once complete, there will be an articles.sqlite file in paperetl/models

 ### Load into Elasticsearch

 Both of the examples above also support storing data in Elasticsearch with the following changes.
 These examples assume Elasticsearch is running locally, change the URL to a remote server as appropriate.